Clinelly/CI_PP2_Rock_Paper_Scissors/README.md

  - To easily understand website function and purpose.
  - To easily navigate the website to find content.
  - To play a game of chance (Rock, Paper, Scissors, Lizard, Spock).
+ - To take part in a quiz.

 #### Returning Users
  - Continue to play the game.
+ - To have another attempt at the quiz.
  - Beat previous results.

 #### Frequent User
 - Check for any new features.
+- Provide feedback and suggestions to the website host.

 ## Design